PGCert (Dent Imp)

 Bone augmentation techniques (using pig heads)

-3. Clinical Cases component - after successful completion of the Online Theory Program and the Practical Skills Week you will progress to the Clinical Cases Module.
-Following treatment planning approval and mentorship, you will treat your own patients under direct supervision of an institute Tutor in Perth, Sydney, Melbourne, Brisbane, Perth or Townsville (other locations viable with use of Accredited Local Mentors).
+3. Clinical Cases component (Term 3 onwards) - Following treatment planning approval and mentorship for your cases, you will treat your own patients under direct supervision of an institute Tutor in Sydney, Melbourne, Perth, Adelaide, Brisbane, Townsville, Gold Coast (or other locations assistance of Accredited Local Mentors).
 You must reach as pass grade in a minimum of 3 cases.
-These cases will be of basic or intermediate difficulty (pending clinical experience level), eg. standard delayed or immediate single implant placement and restoration, and/or ridge preservation or guided bone regeneration followed by implant placement and restoration.
+These cases will be of basic or intermediate difficulty (according to your own preference and clinical experience level), eg. standard delayed or immediate single implant placement and restoration, and/or ridge preservation followed by implant placement and restoration.
+Patient treatment fees for the 3 cases are forwarded to your supervising Tutor who pre-mentors and attends the cases with you in person.

 Postgraduate Certificate in Dental Implantology